 • Writer understands that it is his/her sole responsibility to register Material with the U.S. Copyright Office and/or with the Writer’s Guild of America or the appropriate agency in his/her country.

-• Payments to be accepted via Paypal only.
-MOst major credit cards accepted.
+• Payments to be accepted via Paypal or Credit/Debit on our site.
+Most major credit cards are accepted.

 • By entering this competition, and in the event you are declared a finalist, you understand and accept that Creative Screenwriting will be free to use your name and likeness for advertising or promotional purposes without additional consideration.

 • Contestants are under no obligation to participate therein.

 • Contestants may submit their screenplay to any other person, competition, producer, agent, publisher, and/or organization and will retain all rights to their screenplay.

 • No agreement for compensation, other than the prizes, has been implied.

 • Prizes may be distributed in the rate of 1 package per person based on the highest placement and not per winning screenplay, depending on the request of the sponsor.